Worried About Someone?

 Question, Persuade, Refer Gatekeeper Training

-It is a 60 to 90 minute training for the general public and teaches participants the warning signs for suicide and the three-step QPR method.
+It is a 1-2 hour training for the general public and teaches participants the warning signs for suicide and the three-step QPR method.

 In QPR Gatekeeper Training, participants will: